-Before we start creating Snapshot in SSRS, Let me open my Report Manager to show the existing reports in our server.
-For this demonstration we are going to use the previously created report called Page Breaks Example 2 so please refer the same to understand the Report data.
+Before we start creating a Report Snapshot in SSRS, Let me open my Report Manager to show the existing reports on our server.
+For this demonstration, we are going to use the previously created report called Page Breaks Example 2, so please refer the same to understand the Report data.

 Create Report History Snapshot in SSRS

-Once you select the Manage option, Report manager will navigate you to new page with following tabs.
+Once you select the Manage option, the Report manager will navigate you to a new page with the following tabs.
 You can use this page to manage the advanced setting of this report.
-Under the properties tab, it will show the Report Created user, created and modified dates, and the Report size.
+Under the properties tab, it will show the Report Created user, created and modified dates, and the size.

-Let me show you the default settings of the snapshots options page.
+Let me show you the default settings of the SSRS Report History Snapshot options page.

 - Allow Report History to be Created Manually: It allows you to create a report history.

-- Use the following schedules to add snapshot to history: This option allows you to configure the schedule options.
+- Use the following schedules to add snapshots to history: This option allows you to configure the schedule options.

 - Use Default Settings: This will use the master settings.

-- Keep an unlimited number of snapshots in report history: This will keep all the report snapshots from beginning date to end data.
-You have to manually delete the unwanted snapshots to reduce the memory.
+- Keep an unlimited number of snapshots in report history: This will keep all the report snapshots from the beginning date to the end date.
+You have to delete the unwanted snapshots to reduce the memory manually.

 - Limit the copies of report history: This will limit the number of copies stored in the report history.
-By default it is 10, means 10 report snapshots will be saved.
+By default, it is 10, which means 10 report snapshots will save.

 We check marked all the three option, and then limited the report snapshots to 10.
 Now, click on the Configure button to schedule the report snapshots.

-Once you click on the Configure button, report manager will navigate you to new page.
+Once you click on the Configure button, the report manager will navigate you to a new page.
 We already explained these settings in our previous article.
-So, please refer Snapshot article to understand the same.
+So, please refer to Snapshot article to understand the same.

-For the demonstration purpose, let me schedule for 1 minute, and stop time as August 2nd.
-In real-time it might be hourly, or Daily etc.
+For the SSRS Report History Snapshot demonstration purpose, let me schedule this for 1 minute, and stop time as of August 2nd.
+In real-time, it might be hourly, or Daily, etc.

-Click OK to close the snapshot scheduling, and Click Apply to close the Report History Snapshot in SSRS configuration.
+Click OK to close the snapshot schedule, and Click Apply to close the Report History Snapshot in SSRS configuration.

-Once you click Apply, following pop up window will be display.
+Once you click on the Apply, the following pop up window will display.
 Click OK to close it.

-Let me click on the snapshot to view the snapshot
+Let me click on the SSRS Report History to view the snapshot

-Whenever you schedule something in Report Manger, a new Job will be automatically created at the Server level.
-This job will automatically executed as per we scheduled.
+Whenever you schedule something in Report Manager, a new Job will automatically create at the Server level.
+This Job will automatically execute as per we scheduled.
 Let me right-click on the Job and select the properties option from the context menu.

-This will open following window will be opened.
-Please navigate to Schedules tab to check the Job schedules.
+It will open the following window.
+Please navigate to the Schedules tab to check the Job schedules.